 And then he took up an offer with the fledgling travel publisher, Rough Guides, to write the first practical guide to Kenya.
 He took one of the earliest mountain bikes and travelled the length and breadth of the country – from Turkana to Shimoni and from the Maasai Mara to Malindi.
 After the Rough Guide to Kenya was published Richard joined the Rough Guides publishing team to look after marketing and PR.
-He continued to write the Rough Guide to Kenya (the 10th edition is published in May 2013), as well as researching and co-authoring many editions of Rough Guides to West Africa, The Gambia, First Time Africa and World Music.
+He continued to write the Rough Guide to Kenya (the 11th edition was published in May 2016), as well as researching and co-authoring many editions of Rough Guides to West Africa, The Gambia, First Time Africa, Madagascar and World Music.

 After a stint as a freelance travel journalist, and aware of Expert Africa’s reputation among travellers, its commitment to responsible tourism and the fact that it offered no trips to Kenya and happily explained why (“until members of our team have covered Kenya’s parks and coast inside-out, we won’t be offering any Kenya safaris") he saw a window of opportunity and took a running jump right through it.